Anoname112/Personal-Omega-Ruby/README.md

 [SIZE="2"]Omega Ruby personalized to my liking[/SIZE][/CENTER]

 [SIZE="4"][B]Introduction[/B][/SIZE]
-Omega Ruby is a game that have everything I like.
-All the Megas, Gengar with Levitate, but no Z-moves or DMax.
-That's why I chose it to personalize.
-The goal is to make Omega Ruby a more fulfilling experience.
-Improving the game's repeatability and Nuzloke playthrough with the modified wild encounters.
+Omega Ruby is a game that has everything I like.
+All the Megas, Gengar with Levitate, and no Z-moves or Dynamax.
+That's why I chose to personalize it.
+The goal is to make Omega Ruby a more fulfilling experience by improving the game's repeatability and Nuzlocke playthrough with the modified wild encounters.

 [SIZE="4"][B]Features[/B][/SIZE]
 [LIST]
-[*][URL="https://anoname112.github.io/Personal-Omega-Ruby/"]Wild encounters[/URL] modified to make many Pokemon from gen 1 to 6 available, but Hoenn natives are still the majority.
+[*][URL="https://anoname112.github.io/Personal-Omega-Ruby/"]Wild encounters[/URL] have been modified to make many Pokémon from Gen 1 to 6 available, but Hoenn natives are still the majority.
-[*]Starter ultimate moves are modified because they are the 'ultimate' moves, not the inferior moves.
+[*]Starter ultimate moves have been modified because these are the 'ultimate' moves, not the inferior moves.
-[SPOILER][SIZE="2"]100 Accuracy, no recharge, and added effect.[/SIZE][/SPOILER] [*]Base stats of mega Kanto starters are modified.
+[SPOILER][SIZE="2"]100 Accuracy, no recharge, and added effect.[/SIZE][/SPOILER] [*]The base stats of mega Kanto starters have been modified.
 [SPOILER][B][SIZE="2"]Mega Venusaur:[/B] -10 Attack, +10 Speed
 [B]Mega Charizard X:[/B] -10 SpAttack, +10 Speed
 [B]Mega Charizard Y:[/B] -10 Attack, +10 Speed
 [B]Mega Blastoise:[/B] -10 Attack, +10 Speed[/SIZE][/SPOILER]
 [*]Feebas now have 5% chance to hold Prism Scale.
-[*]Horde EV training.
+[*]Horde EV Training is available.
 [SPOILER][SIZE="2"][B]Route 101:[/B] Zigzagoon, Speed
 [B]Route 112:[/B] Machop, Attack
 [B]Route 113:[/B] Spinda, SpAttack
 [B]Route 116:[/B] Nincada, Defense
 [B]Rusturf Tunnel:[/B] Whismur, HP
 [B]Petalburg Woods:[/B] Hoppip, SpDefense[/SIZE][/SPOILER]
-[*][URL="https://github.com/Anoname112/Personal-Omega-Ruby/blob/main/Important%20Battles.txt"]Important Battle changes.[/URL]
+[*][URL="https://github.com/Anoname112/Personal-Omega-Ruby/blob/main/Important%20Battles.txt"]Important Battle changes[/URL] have been made.
-[*]Alternatives to Trade Evolutions.
+[*]Alternatives to Trade Evolutions have been added.
 [SPOILER][SIZE="2"]Poliwhirl → Politoed, Level up holding King's Rock Kadabra → Alakazam, Level 38
 Machoke → Machamp, Level 38